 Visit the institution website for COVID‑19 updates

 A dental qualification plus at least two years post-qualification experience.
-UK/EU applicants will normally need to satisfy any additional specialist training requirements.
+UK applicants will normally need to satisfy any additional specialist training requirements.
 For UK applicants FDS, MFDS or MJDF is desirable.

 Months of entry

 The Orthodontics MSc programme is based at King’s College London Dental Institute with clinical treatment clinics at Guy’s and St Thomas’ NHS Foundation Trust and King’s College Hospital NHS Foundation Trust, which collectively with King’s College London form King’s Health Partners.
 Orthodontic trainees also rotate out to undertake patient treatment sessions at a number of peripheral hospital units within South East England.